anastasop/ted/README.md

 - Ted gets confused if tabstop and length are small and about equal.
 - It would be nice to have some markup for shell escapes like `< > |` to import or export text.
-- Not sure if it worths the effort to support editing of existing files.
+- Not sure if it's worth the effort to support editing of existing files.
 Ed is the standard text editor.